 Personality Traits for Key Roles

-The ideal personality traits will vary depending on the specific role and the company culture.
-However, the search results suggest some key personality characteristics that are important for various positions:
+The ideal personality traits will vary depending on the specific role and the company culture, I have assembled some key personality characteristics for some of the more common key positions, as well as some ways to determine the ideal candidate for each role:

 Executive Leadership: